 Neither tell I you by what authority I do these things.
 (Matt 21:27)

 To the thoughtful reader, we know where the authority to act for God came to both Jesus and Abinadi, God.
 To those who were present with them and threatened by their words, authority was cloudy water.
-In Abinadi: The Shadow of Things to Come - Bearer of the Message, the messages of Christ and Abinadi are compared.
+In Abinadi: Bearer of the Message, I the messages of Christ and Abinadi.